manvirag/tech_learning_tinkering/hld/problems/youtube/readme.md

 3. How are we getting the chunks of video from CDN ?
-- so eventuall after trancoder -> it will save as the fmp4 -> basically fragmented mp4, basically small parts of mp4 which are require for streaming in hds.
+- so eventuall after trancoder -> it will save as per protocol -> basically fragmented mp4, basically small parts of mp4 which are require for streaming in hls. ( .m4s or .ts) , then there is manifest .m3u8 for hls, .mpd  for  Dynamic Adaptive Streaming over HTTP (DASH), dash also require init.mp4

 ```
 s3://your-bucket/videos/abc123/h264/720p/2.5Mbps/chunk_0001.m4s